Admin Menu Editor For WordPress

 - Sort menu items any way you want by simple drag & drop.

 - Edit any existing menu – change the title, access rights, menu icon and so on.
-Note that you can’t lower the required access rights, but you can change them to be more restrictive.
+Note that in the free version you can’t relax menu permissions – i.e. give access rights to a role that originally didn’t have them – but you can change them to be more restrictive.

 - Hide/show any menu or menu item.
 A hidden menu is invisible to all users, including administrators.